Doncaster Hill Recycled Water Project

 If there hasn’t been recycled water delivered to the apartments by now, what has been delivered and how?

-If recycled water is unavailable, we supply drinking water.
+Where recycled water is unavailable, we supply drinking water.

 The timing of when to build infrastructure like this is when the actual demand exists – that is, when there are enough properties constructed that would be able to receive the recycled water.

-As the area will be progressively be developed over the next 20 years and for maximum economic efficiency the treatment plant needs to be completed in the next few years.
+As the area will be progressively developed over the next 20 years and for maximum economic efficiency the treatment plant needs to be completed in the next few years.

 When will the treatment plant be built?